-A hitherto unfashionable locality situated south of Thamesmead, soon to be affected by the impending arrival of the Elizabeth line (Crossrail)
+A hitherto unfashionable locality situated south of Thamesmead, already being affected by the impending arrival of the Elizabeth line (Crossrail)

 Abbey Wood is named after the ancient woodlands that surround the remains of Lesnes Abbey, founded in 1178.
 The abbey’s site was close to a marsh that was prone to frequent flooding when the Thames overflowed its banks.
 The monks had to maintain the river wall to prevent the floods, which allowed the development of a small settlement here.
 The hamlet had only a hundred inhabitants when the North Kent Railway arrived and a small station opened in 1850, and its setting remained rural for the rest of that century.